 Welcome to the wonderful world of Carbuncle Corner, enjoyed by viewdata readers since 1992, and once described by someone fairly important as the "monstrous lump" which has been built on the edge of the World Wide Web to make the place look untidy.

 The latest major update to the Web Site was on 7th January 2024.

 For a full list of what's new and dates of individual area and page updates, please see the Site Map, indexed below.

 The Carbuncle Collection:-

-The site has been designed to be best viewed in 800x600 pixel screen resolution or higher and with Microsoft Internet Explorer version 5.0 or later.
+The site was originally designed to be best viewed in 800x600 pixel screen resolution or higher and with Microsoft Internet Explorer version 5.0 or later.

 If you are having difficulties, or have any general comments on the layout, please use the private e-mail option from the Correspondence Column page, indexed above.